luukfroling/BEP/parts/03-theory.md

 ## Machine learning - Attention U-Net

-Attention mechanisms can be added to the skip-connections of the U-Net model in [](#unet), which allows the network to focus on non-local features during the reconstruction of the image.
-The combination of attention mechanism and convolutional layers can be used to recognise certain features like edges and to easily recognise the link between edges in different parts of the image [@oktay2018attentionunet].
+Attention mechanisms can be added to the skip-connections of the U-Net model in [](#unet), allowing the network to focus on non-local features during the reconstruction of the image.
+The combination of attention mechanism and convolutional layers can be used to recognise certain features like edges and to make connection between features in different parts of the image [@oktay2018attentionunet].

 :::{figure} parts\Figures\AttU-Net.png
 :label: attunet
 Schematic overview of a U-Net model with attention gates added to the skip-connections.
 The inset (top) shows a zoomed-in view of an attention gate, the gating signal $g$ is taken from the previous decoding layer and the input $x^l$ is the skip-connection layer. *Figure reproduced from* [@oktay2018attentionunet]
 :::

 The gate vector $g$, also called the gating signal, for each skip-connection layer connects the output of the previous decoder layer to the skip-connection input vector.
-This is illustrated in [](#attunet).
+This is illustrated in [](#attunet). //Work in progress

+For each skip connection the output of the previous decoder layer is used as a gating signal $g$. //Work in progress

 :::{figure} #show_attention_overlay
 :label: attention_network